Choose a Friendly University Environment

 as University of British Columbia, California State University

-at Humboldt, UC Santa Cruz, or Maharishi University of Management in Iowa.
+at Humboldt, the University of California at Santa Cruz, or Maharishi University of Management in Iowa.
 The

 first three campuses are in areas with many vegetarians.
 The last actually

-serves organic and not deliberately genetically engineered veggie meals to
+serves organic non genetically engineered veggie meals to

 Certainly not every student or even a majority of students at